Esther Wojcicki: Career

 Wojcicki taught journalism and English at Palo Alto High School from 1984 to 2020.
 There she began a journalism program which has become one of the largest in America.
 She has also worked as a professional journalist for multiple publications and blogs regularly for The Huffington Post.

 Wojcicki was the 1990 Northern California Journalism Teacher of the Year and was selected as the California Teacher of the Year in 2002 by the California Commission on Teacher Credentialing.

 She served on the University of California Office of the President Curriculum Committee where she helped revise the beginning and advanced journalism curriculum for the state of California.
 In 2009, she was awarded the Gold Key by Columbia Scholastic Press Association in recognition of outstanding devotion to the cause of the school press.
 Wojcicki is also on the Board of Trustees of the "Developmental Studies Center" and on the Board of Governors of the "Alliance for Excellent Education".

-She serves as Chairman of the Board of "Learning Matters" and is part of the Advisory Board at the THNK School of Creative Leadership.
+She serves as chairman of the Board of "Learning Matters" and is part of the advisory board at the THNK School of Creative Leadership.
 She is Chief Learning Officer for Explore Planet3, an exploration based science platform for middle school students.
-Wolenski is on the board of the Newseum in Washington, D.C and the Freedom Forum.
+Wojcicki is on the board of the Newseum in Washington, D.C., and the Freedom Forum.
 She holds an honorary doctorate from Palo Alto University (2013) and from Rhode Island School of Design (2016).

-Wojcicki founded the Journalistic Learning Initiative at the University of Oregon School of Communications and School of Education (2016) www.journalisticlearning.com.
-She is also the founder of the Moonshots in Education Movement (MiE) that can be found at www.Moonshots.org.(2017).
-In 2019 she authored a book titled How to Raise Successful People, a parenting book on the philosophy she used in raising her three illustrate daughters.
+Wojcicki founded the Journalistic Learning Initiative at the University of Oregon School of Communications and School of Education (2016).
+She is also the founder of the Moonshots in Education Movement (MiE) (2017).
+In 2019 she published a book titled How to Raise Successful People, a parenting book on the philosophy she used in raising her three daughters.
 Wojcicki has discussed her life and the book on BBC Radio 4's Woman's Hour in May 2019.
-She publishes a newsletter called "Woj's World News."

-A highlight of her experience at Palo Alto High School was mentoring Steve Jobs' daughter, Lisa Brennan-Jobs.
+She is on the board of the Embarcadero Media Foundation, which publishes several Bay Area newspapers.

+Wojcicki mentored Steve Jobs' daughter, Lisa Brennan-Jobs at Palo Alto High School.

 Personal life

-Her husband is Stanford University professor of physics Stanley Wojcicki.
-They have three daughters: Susan (former CEO of YouTube), Janet, a Fulbright-winning anthropologist, Assistant Professor of Pediatrics and researcher, and Anne (co-founder of 23andMe), and ten grandchildren.
+Her husband was Stanford University professor of physics Stanley Wojcicki, marrying in 1962.
+They have three daughters: Susan (former CEO of YouTube) who died in 2024, Janet, a Fulbright-winning anthropologist, assistant professor of pediatrics and researcher, and Anne (co-founder of 23andMe), and ten grandchildren.